 Narges Mohammadi Honored as Guardian of Democracy

 The "Guardian of Democracy” award was presented at Cinema for Peace Gala 2024 by The World Forum on the Future of Democracy, Tech, and Humankind.
-Nobel Peace Prize laureate Narges Mohammadi, who is currently imprisoned for her steadfast advocacy against the oppression of women in Iran and her unwavering dedication to promoting democracy, human rights, and freedom for all, was the distinguished recipient of this significant honor.
+Nobel Peace Prize laureate Narges Mohammadi, who is currently imprisoned for her steadfast advocacy against the oppression of women in Iran and her unwavering dedication to promoting democracy, human rights, and freedom for all, was the distinguished recipient of this significant honour.
 Mohammadi's tireless efforts stand as a testament to the courage and commitment required to confront systemic injustices and champion fundamental human rights.
 Despite facing severe personal repercussions, including imprisonment, her ongoing advocacy continues to inspire a global audience, underscoring the indispensable role of individual activists in the broader fight for democracy and equality.

 The acceptance on behalf of Mohammadi was poignantly delivered through a letter, read by her children, Ali Rahmani and Kiana Rahmani, at the Gala.
 This emotional moment underscored the personal sacrifices made by champions of democracy and human rights, offering a stark reminder of the ongoing struggles faced by activists worldwide.
 Mohammadi's words, conveyed by her children, resonated deeply with attendees, serving as a powerful call to action for the international community to support those fighting for democratic principles under oppressive regimes.

-Letter from Narges Mohammadi Sent from Prison:
+Letter from Narges Mohammadi Sent from Prison

-It is a great honor for me to write from inside the prison for the esteemed "Cinema for Peace" foundation.
+It is a great honour for me to write from inside the prison for the esteemed "Cinema for Peace" foundation.
 I am confident that the extensive and concerted efforts of peace activists worldwide will pave a brighter future for humanity.

 Extreme actions and extremism threaten peace, often resulting in war.
 War is commonly associated with fire, explosions, gunfire, and attacks, creating a terrifying image.
 This makes the search for peace even harder, as it becomes difficult to understand its meaning, possibility, and importance.